echo-Angele/My-Web-Project/README.md

-## Hi there 👋
+## Hi there!! 👋
-Here is **echo-Angele** and this is my first web application combination.
+I am **echo-Angele** and this is my first web application combination.
-I am going to build some simple app that we may use in our life, like weather, calculator, exchange rate and others.
+I am building some simple apps we may use, like ***weather, calculator, exchange rate, and others***.
-- 🔭 I’m currently working on the third one that is weather app.
-I will add more function like temp, wind dirction and others.
+- 🔭 I’m currently working on the third app, which is the ***weather app.*** I will add more functions like temperature, wind direction, and more.

 <!--